Business continuity planning helps you to manage risks and ensure continuity as much as possible if your business is disrupted.

 Disaster recovery plans are usually associated with information technology recovery, such as back-up systems, electronic data storage recovery and hot sites for servers.

-A business continuity plan covers all aspects of your business, highlighting those requirements critical to keeping the business running.
+A business continuity plan covers all aspects of your business, highlighting what is critical to keep you running.
 A good business continuity plan should cover staff, resources and contractual issues.